X

 | Hepatic impairment | Reduce dose | Reduce dose | No adjustment |

-The conclusion: amlodipine remains the first-line choice in most guidelines for high blood pressure — due to its proven stroke prevention (ALLHAT trial) and its unique safety in heart failure.
+The bottom line: amlodipine remains first choice for high blood pressure in most guidelines – because of its proven stroke prevention (ALLHAT trial) and its unique safety in heart failure.
 Lercanidipine is the logical alternative when oedema is troublesome.
-Ramipril ideally complements amlodipine as a combination partner and simultaneously resolves the oedema problem.
-A medication dose reminder helps ensure you never miss a dose.
+Ramipril complements amlodipine ideally as a combination partner and solves the oedema problem at the same time.
+To make sure you never miss a dose, a medication dose reminder helps.

-Amlodipine is not the first choice during pregnancy.
+Amlodipine is not first choice in pregnancy.
 Animal studies showed reproductive toxicity at high doses.
-Preferred antihypertensive agents in pregnancy are methyldopa, nifedipine (modified-release), and labetalol.
-Amlodipine should only be used if no safer alternative is available.
-If a pregnancy is planned, switching to a suitable preparation in advance is advisable.
+Preferred blood-pressure-lowering agents in pregnancy are methyldopa, nifedipine (slow-release), and labetalol.
+Amlodipine should only be used when no safer alternative is available.
+Before a planned pregnancy, a switch to a suitable preparation is advisable.

 Amlodipine passes into breast milk.
-The amount is probably small, but data are limited.
-Modified-release nifedipine is therefore preferred during breastfeeding, as more experience data are available.
+The amount is probably small, but the data are limited.
+During breastfeeding, nifedipine (slow-release) is therefore preferred, as better experience is available for it.

-Amlodipine is widely used in older patients because it does not require laboratory monitoring (unlike ACE inhibitors: potassium/creatinine).
-The dose should be started low (2.5 mg), as metabolism is slower and the half-life can rise to up to 60 hours.
+Amlodipine is often used in older patients because it requires no laboratory monitoring (unlike ACE inhibitors: potassium/creatinine).
+The dose should be started low (2.5 mg), as metabolism is slowed and the half-life can rise to up to 60 hours.

-Clinical trials show what is statistically possible — but not what patients experience in their everyday lives.
-The brite app anonymously collects the observations users make about their medications.
-With amlodipine, a clear picture emerges: the oedema problem is the most common pain point, followed by interactions that are frequently overlooked.
-Typical accompanying symptoms such as fatigue, dizziness, or heart palpitations are often only connected to the medication at a late stage.
+Clinical studies show what is statistically possible – but not what patients experience in everyday life.
+The brite app anonymously collects which observations users make with their medications.
+For amlodipine a clear picture emerges: the oedema problem is the most common pain point, followed by often-overlooked interactions.
+Typical accompanying symptoms such as fatigue, dizziness, or palpitations are often only linked to the medication late.

 | Observation | Frequency | Typical comment |